This Boston native is as Good as gold for tech, life sciences and private equity work.

 The first stage: recruitment on and off campus

-Goodwin’s recruitment scope spans the US and around the world, with both on-campus interview programs and job fairs on the firm's radar.
-Typically, the interviews themselves are conducted by partners and members of the firm’s local hiring committees.
-Associates are usually on-site as well hosting hospitality suites, where candidates can ask questions about the early years of practice.
+Goodwin’s recruitment scope spans the United States and around the world, with both on-campus interview programs and job fairs on the firm's radar.
+Typically, interviews are conducted virtually by partners and members of the firm’s local hiring committees.

 During the interview, interviewers may ask “questions related to work and law school experience, what drew the candidate to law school, and what practice areas interest them.”
 Hiring partner Kevin Lam explains: “We aspire to hire students who are not only passionate about the law, but who are also passionate about practicing at the intersection of capital and innovation where some of the most dynamic areas of our global economy are situated.”
 In addition, the firm looks to hear “what students are looking for in a legal career, how their unique lived experiences have helped influence their education and career decisions, and why they believe Goodwin is a place where they can thrive.”